B A H A T I

 (Seongnam-si, South Korea)

-Journey Mercies at Ebony Curated (Cape Town, South Africa)
+Journey Mercies, group exhibition at Ebony Curated (Cape Town, South Africa)

 1. Rain or shine, 2025 (Acrylic on canvas, 50x60cm)